psu-capstone-teamD/AdminUI/README.md

 node server.js
 ```

-This will launche the node server on port 8080.
+This will launch the node server on port 8080.

 Point your browser to http://localhost:8080 and you will be able to see the results.